swaroop-smilecode/binary-tree/Concepts/3. bfs/1_bfs.md

 - BFS means, Breadth First Search</br>
 - It is implemented using `Queue`.</br>

-#### Ways of implementing bfs algorithm
+#### Ways of implementing BFS algorithm
-It is implemented in Iterative approach(By using queue data structure).
+It is implemented only in Iterative approach.

 #### Queue data structure
 - In Queue data structure, data is added from right side & popped from left side - hence, FIFO